Code-Institute-Submissions/JDygard-dominant_chaos_JanResub/README.md

 Add an argument for attack type so that the RTH can be used for user-initiated attacks.
 This would let me build in conditionals for different attack types having different hit chances and damage rolls

-I should think of a better way to dig up stat lines out of the characters.
 """